sebastiansulinski/ssd-form/README.md

 - `value_is:n` : input value must equal `n` (`value:10` would mean that value must equal 10)
 - `email` : input value must be a valid email address - regex /^[a-zA-Z0-9._\-]+@[a-zA-Z0-9]+([.\-]?[a-zA-Z0-9]+)?([\.]{1}[a-zA-Z]{2,4}){1,4}$/
 - `password` : input value must match the following regex `/(?=.*\d)(?=.*[a-z])(?=.*[A-Z]).{6,}/`
-- `min:n` : input value's length must be minumum of `n` characters (`min:10` would mean that the value has to be at least 10 characters long)
+- `min:n` : input value's length must be minimum of `n` characters (or for array types - number of items in array). i.e. `min:10` would mean that the value has to be at least 10 characters long / array has to have at least 10 items
-- `max:n` : input value's length must be maximum of `n` characters (`max:10` would mean that the value has to be maximum 10 characters long)
+- `max:n` : input value's length must be maximum of `n` characters (or for array types - number of items in array). i.e. `max:10` would mean that the value has to be maximum 10 characters long / array must not have more than 10 items
 - `confirmed` : input must have a matching input with the same name and `_confirmation` appended and both have to have the same value i.e `password`  and `password_confirmation`
-- `regex` : input must match the regex associated with `data-regex`.
+- `regex` : input must match the regex associated with `data-regex`

 ## Form submission